dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/bounding_box.rst

    i.e. how far the box extends in each of the negative axes directions.

 Max
-   The coordinates corresponding to the cubes +X, +Y, +Z position values. i.e. how far the box extends in each of the positive axes directions.
+   The coordinates corresponding to the cubes +X, +Y, +Z position values, i.e. how far the box extends in each of the positive axes directions.